rnyameke/RepData_PeerAssessment1/PA1_template.md

      #variable for holding intervals
      interval <- matrix()

-     #filling in the missing NAs
+     #filling in the missing NAs with the mean for that interval across all days
      for (i in 1:length(new_data$steps)) {
           if (is.na(new_data$steps[i])) {
                   interval[i] <- new_data$interval[i]